AxelDelsol/crudite/README.md

 ## Requirements

-- [ ] Create a small API to manage ingredients
+- [ ] Create a small API to manage teas